cse-labs/k8s-quickstart/05-Debugging-apps-in-AKS/README.md

 # 0
 # Events:  <none>

-# By inspecting Data section we see that Slepp_Seconds is set to zero.
+# By inspecting Data section we see that SLEEP_MS is set to zero.
 # There are no Events listed